-Inavale is a true medium-maturing leafy orchardgrass with strong disease resistance.
+Inavale is a medium-late maturing leafy orchardgrass with strong disease resistance.
 Its summer heat tolerance makes it a great choice for grazing or hay.
 This orchardgrass was screened heavily in northern Kentucky and also looked strong in our Lancaster plots.
-It is a little too early to add with alfalfa, but a few days later than the old Pennlate.

 Inavale exhibits exceptional seedling vigor and establishes rapidly.
 In the transition zone, planting should occur in the late summer.
 Prior to planting, take a soil test and apply adequate phosphorous and potassium if necessary.
 At planting, apply 35-40 lbs/acre nitrogen to ensure good establishment.
 Inavale may be established via full cultivation, no-till, or broadcast seeding with cultipacking.
 Plant no deeper than 1/4 inch below the surface in a firm seed bed.